YiTian0902/RA_JavaPaser_Homework/README.md

  The development IDE is IDEA, if you also use this IDE, you may also clean the facets(File->Project Structure->facets).

- The output of this java file has write to output.txt
+ The output of this java file has write to project/output.txt